 - Bonus: You can also head over to Tiqets and input code “WATM10NOW” for 10% off any individual attraction in NYC.

 These passes work best if you plan to see and do lots of things when you arrive.
 If you’re not sure how bothered you’ll be about ticking off attractions, don’t get a pass.
-And you can still use the Tiqets discount code if you decide to visit just one attraction at any point.
+And you can still use our Tiqets discount code if you decide to visit just one attraction at any point.

 Know Before You Go

 What do you need to be aware of before visiting NYC for the first time?
-Well, it’s much like any other city but there are some nuances, so let’s take a look at four things to consider.
+Well, it’s much like any other city but there are some nuances, so let’s take a look at four important things to consider.

 Reservations – If you visit New York in peak season, we highly recommend you book restaurants in advance so you don’t miss out.
-There’s enough places to eat so you won’t go hungry, but if you’ve picked a place out, book it just in case.
+There’s enough places to eat so you won’t go hungry, but if you’ve picked a certain place out, book it just in case.

 Times Square – Yes, you should walk through Times Square because it’s a rite of passage in NYC.
 We don’t like it, but it’s certainly not as bad as everyone makes out.
 Just don’t spend too long there, be very careful with your belongings and don’t let anyone take photos with you otherwise you have to pay.